jayabragul/portfolio/README.md

 ## How to View the Website

-To view my portfolio website, simply click (link) and explore the projects and content I've curated.
+To view my portfolio website, simply click [here](link-to-your-portfolio-website) and explore the projects and content I've curated.

 ## Preview